Ekhasomi-Sun19/Client_Server_Network/README.md

 - Mobile App (Learn Kotlin)

 ## Describe your purpose for writing this software.
 I'm currently minoring in Computer information Technology, and part of the requirement for my minor is to understand network protocol and how information and data are transferred within network.
-Currently I have been learning advanced scripting for network automation, and for this reason I decided to write this software in python as it his also a scripting language.
+Currently I have been learning advanced scripting for network automation, and for this reason I decided to write this software in powershell as it his also a scripting language.

 ## Provide a link to your YouTube demonstration.